spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-maubot.md

 ## Usage

 You can visit `matrix.<your-domain>/_matrix/maubot/` to manage your available plugins, clients and instances.

+You should start in the following order
+1. **Create one or more clients:** A client is a matrix account which the bot will use to message.
+2. **Upload some Plugins:** Plugins can be obtained from [here](https://github.com/maubot/maubot#plugins) or any other source.
+3. **Create an instance:** An instance is the actual bot.
+You have to specify a client which the bot instance will use and the plugin (how the bot will behave)

 To add a client you first need to create an account and obtain a valid access token.

 ## Registering the bot user